Mbuckley0/kiteboard/README.md

 You will also need to add a line to your routes file to point to the dashboard controller

+## Demo
+The demo app webpage for the kiteboard gem is viewable [here](https://evening-inlet-86869.herokuapp.com/) The demo app codebase can also be viewed [here](https://github.com/Mbuckley0/kiteboard_demo)

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mbuckley0/kiteboard.